 Monitoring wells will have a chamber and a cover atop the wells at the same elevation as the surrounding ground.
-The wells will have monitoring ports to support monitoring of landfill gas quality and or groundwater quality as may be required by the Environmental Protection Agency (EPA).
+The wells will have monitoring ports to support monitoring of landfill gas quality and or groundwater quality as may be required.